How I got my naturally curly hair back in my late twenties (and you can too)

 When it’s bone dry (do not do this if it’s still in any way wet or less you’ll just make frizz), the mousse should have created a crispy cast around your curls.
 This is good!
 If you’re sure it’s dry, start scrunching just like you did with the conditioner and products, this will get rid of the crunchiness and you should have lovely soft curls afterwards.

 This all sounds like a lot to do, but do it once and you’ll see what a difference it makes.
-A hair mask once a week is also a good idea and you should be working towards washing your hair less often (as in every 3 to 4 days) and with conditioner only (it’s called co-washing, I’ll let you research it).
+A hair mask once a week is also a good idea and you should be working towards washing your hair less often (as in every 3 to 4 days).
 When you’re sleeping, tie it up loosely with a fabric scrunchie on the top of your head so you look like a pineapple (it’s called a pineapple).

 There are plenty more elements you can introduce depending on what you want from your hair but these are the basics.
 And there’s plenty of room for trial and error, from choosing the right products to getting your routine right.
 I’d recommend finding a Curl Girl blogger who has a similar curl type and weight as you and begin with their routine before you can start tweaking.
 If you have coarse hair, you will likely need an intensive conditioner, whereas, for someone with fine hair, it can leave hair feeling dirty and greasy.